 .avif)

-Quick Mailchimp overview: Features and pricing
+Mailchimp overview: Features and pricing

 Mailchimp pricing comparison chart showing Premium, Standard, Essentials, and Free plans by feature access, support level, email volume, users, audiences, and marketing tools.

 Mailchimp pricing plans include Free, Essentials, Standard, and Premium tiers.
 Each one offers different features and sending limits depending on how many contacts you manage and how advanced your marketing needs are.
-Here’s a closer look at Mailchimp features pricing.
+Here’s a closer look at Mailchimp features pricing:

 Mailchimp Free plan